-Challenges Facing the District + Colleges
+Challenges Facing the District & Colleges

-This chapter will identify and examine the challenges that the SBCCD faces to support the needs of each of its Colleges.
-Challenges will be identified by analyzing qualitative data (program and department interviews) and quantitative data (internal and external scans) and are listed here so that the District may be better equipped to address the needs of the Colleges.
+This chapter will identify and examine the challenges that San Bernardino Valley College and Crafton Hills College face.
+Challenges will be identified by analyzing qualitative data (program and department interviews) and quantitative data (internal and external scans) and listed here so that the District may be better equipped to address the needs of the Colleges.